Diversity, Equity, Inclusion and Belonging at MMA

 Taking action to break down barriers.

-Our DEI Plan for Action
+Our DEIB Plan for Action

 We will hold professional development for faculty, staff and students to improve our school climate, address microaggressions in the classroom and community, and actively confront bias.